o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component.md

 ---
-title: Tutorial - Your First Network Component
 linktitle: Your First Network Component
-description: Use Multiplayer Gem to create multiplayer components.
-toc: true
+title: Your First Network Component
+description: In this tutorial you will learn how to use the Multiplayer Gem to create multiplayer components in Open 3D Engine (O3DE).
+The tutorial uses the O3DE Multiplayer Sample project as a base project to get you started.
 ---

-## Introduction

 Follow this tutorial to get started with creating multiplayer components in **Open 3D Engine (O3DE)**.
 By the end of the tutorial, you'll know how to create a new network component that has a network property and a remote procedure call.